tcltk/tcl/doc/markdown/ExprLong.md

 **Tcl\_ExprDouble** stores a floating-point value at *\*doublePtr*.
 If the expression's actual value is an integer, it is converted to floating-point.
 If the expression's actual value is a non-numeric string then an error is returned.

 **Tcl\_ExprBoolean** stores a 0/1 integer value at *\*booleanPtr*.
 If the expression's actual value is an integer or floating-point number, then they store 0 at *\*booleanPtr* if the value was zero and 1 otherwise.
-If the expression's actual value is a non-numeric string then it must be one of the values accepted by **Tcl\_GetBoolean** such as "yes" or "no", or else an error occurs.
+If the expression's actual value is a non-numeric string then it must be one of the values accepted by [Tcl\_GetBoolean][GetInt] such as "yes" or "no", or else an error occurs.

 **Tcl\_ExprString** returns the value of the expression as a string stored in the interpreter's result.

 [expr]: expr.md
+[ExprLongObj]: ExprLongObj.md
+[GetInt]: GetInt.md